This content applies to England only.

 If the rent is paid weekly, private landlords have to provide a rent book.

-Details of property agents
+Details of letting agents

 All landlords have to give their tenants their name and a UK contact address.
 If the property is managed by a letting or property agent, they must also provide you with the landlord's full name and address.
 Your landlord should also tell you what fees are charged by agents.